FadiZahar/CXR-Foundation-Model-Knowledge-Distillation/README.md

 2. **Install Required Python Libraries:**

-    Ensure your virtual environment is activated, then install the libraries specified in the `requirements.txt` file:
+    Make sure your virtual environment is activated.
+You can install the necessary libraries either by using the provided `requirements.txt` file:

     ```bash
     pip install -r requirements.txt
+    ```

+    Alternatively, you can install each library individually with the following command:

+    ```bash
+    pip install matplotlib numpy pandas Pillow pytorch-lightning scikit-image scikit-learn scipy seaborn statsmodels tabulate tensorflow torch torchvision tqdm wandb
     ```

 ### System Requirements
 *Model training and testing* require high-end GPU workstations.
 For our experiments, two main GPU partitions were used: